Academic Requirements and Regulations

 Many departments offering graduate degrees as well as non-academic units have graduate assistantships available.
 The amount of the award will vary depending upon the unit offering the assistantship, the residency status of the student, and the time commitment required (10 hours a week or 20 hours a week).
 All awards include a stipend and a waiver of a portion of the tuition.

 Graduate Assistantships are available each semester in teaching, research, or administrative work.
 Reappointment depends on job performance and academic progress.
-Please note that a student cannot hold more than one Graduate Assistantship at a time.
-More information is at this site: www.marshall.edu/graduate/graduate-assistantships-2/graduate-assistantship-overview.
+Please note that a student cannot hold more than one Graduate Assistantship at a time without approval from the Graduate Studies office.
+More information is at this site: https://www.marshall.edu/graduate/graduate-assistantship-overview/.

 Eligibility